blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 Learn.
 All bundled Building Blocks are required to take this step, while currently optional, this could become mandatory in the future.

-This blog post describes one way to [precompile your Java Server Pages](https://community.blackboard.com/blogs/4/25){: target:\_blank} when using Gradle.
+This blog post describes one way to [precompile your Java Server Pages](https://community.blackboard.com/blogs/4/25) when using Gradle.

 ### bb-context-config.properties

-Tomcat 8.5 is substantially more configurable in the way that you can implement [jar scanning](https://tomcat.apache.org/tomcat-8.5-doc/config/jar-scanner.html){: target:\_blank}.
+Tomcat 8.5 is substantially more configurable in the way that you can implement [jar scanning](https://tomcat.apache.org/tomcat-8.5-doc/config/jar-scanner.html).
 This file lives in the WEB-INF directory of your Building Block and provides the following options:

 #### com.blackboard.tomcat.servletcontainer.jarscanner.tldJars